 The CPO must arrange for the correct vehicles:

 The threat and risk assessment, Principal profile and any budget constraints will dictate the answers to these questions.

 A Principal’s status may dictate the need for the assistance of local government forces such as the police or military.
 Each country’s Police force operates very differently.
-So research is required.
-It is not uncommon for an overzealous foreign police officer to insist on instructing a CPO in how to manage their Principal.
+So research and liaison are required.
+It is not uncommon for an overzealous foreign police officer to insist on instructing a CPO on how to manage their Principal.
 Such interactions can test diplomacy skills!

 Part of the requirements may be to arrange for additional local medics or Doctors to be on hand.
 It can be important to find a good contact at local medical facilities used to attending to Principal VIPs.

 Technical surveillance counter-measures equipment is often transported around by larger security teams.
 However, it is not always possible to move such devices.
 So, having a local, trusted TSCM provider is a valuable asset.

 Many close protection companies offer a tracking service to companies and their staff.
 Although mobile apps can be used, they generally rely on a strong Wi-Fi or GSM mobile phone network.
 GPS or satellite tracking systems are much more accurate and reliable.

 Consider that a company offering to track a CPO or Principal must have a 24hr operations room.
 It is no good being tracked by one person in a different time zone who claims to have a 24hr operations room, who does not.
 Again, beware of the “smoke and mirrors”.
 Failure to notice a missed check-in could prove disastrous.